dimy-osman/ABR-CSS/TRADEMARKS.md

 # Trademarks

-The names "ABR", "ABR-U", "ABR CSS", and the associated logos and brand assets are trademarks of Osman (dimy-osman).
+The names and marks below, along with the associated logos and brand assets, are trademarks of Osman (dimy-osman):

+- ABR
+- ABR CSS
+- ABR.CSS
+- ABR-U
+- ABR-U.CSS
+- ABR-C
+- ABR-C.CSS

 You may use the names to refer to the project as long as your use does not imply sponsorship or endorsement by the trademark holder.